Raymond Márquez

 Raymond Márquez (born 1930), a.k.a.
 "Spanish Raymond", is an American criminal.
 He was the "king" of the illegal numbers racket in Harlem from the 1950s until his retirement in 2001.

 Early years

 Márquez's parents moved from Puerto Rico to New York City in the late 1920s and settled in the Harlem section of Manhattan.
 He was born and raised in Harlem; there he also received his primary and secondary education.
-His father was able to establish a grocery store; however, the family economic situation was not a good one and when Márquez graduated from Textile High School in 1947, at the age of 17, his parents were unable to send him to college.
+His father was able to establish a grocery store; however, the family's economic situation was not a good one and when Márquez graduated from Textile High School in 1947, at the age of 17, his parents were unable to send him to college.

 Harlem numbers racket and legal battles

 In 1947, Márquez looked upon people who were prosperous, well dressed and involved in numbers activities as his role models.
 He began his career in the Harlem numbers racket as a pickup boy.
 As a pick up boy, he would go around Harlem, gathering the betting slips from the runners.
 The runners are those who solicited the wagers from the betting customers.
 Márquez would then turn in the slips to a regional controller and eventually the listed slips would end up at the headquarters of the gambling organization, known as a bank.
 Márquez branched out for himself within a year and gained a reputation for paying winning customers promptly.

 Márquez had few legal scrapes during his early years.
 By 1958, law enforcement authorities publicly identified him as an underworld kingpin and that is when an investigator from the New York Police Department (NYPD), nicknamed him "Spanish Raymond", a moniker which has stood since then.
 Also in 1958, Márquez was accused in a killing related to his gambling activities.
 A grand jury failed to indict him for the murder.
 Márquez acknowledged bribing the police in the 1950s and 1960s to prevent raids on his illicit network.
 Márquez also was believed to have paid a percentage of his profits to Mafia boss Anthony "Fat Tony" Salerno.
 Márquez denied that he did business with the Mafia, and said that while he was friends with Salerno he was not a business partner.